Skip to main content

 Usage

-The ref macro can also be used to control which elements of the model path are rendered when run, for example the following macro overrides the ref method to render only the schema and object identifier, but not the database reference i.e. my_schema.my_model rather than my_database.my_schema.my_model.
+Logic within the ref macro can also be used to control which elements of the model path are rendered when run, for example the following logic renders only the schema and object identifier, but not the database reference i.e. my_schema.my_model rather than my_database.my_schema.my_model.
 This is especially useful when using snowflake as a warehouse, if you intend to change the name of the database post-build and wish the references to remain accurate.

 0